Symmetries of statistics on lattice paths between two boundaries: Corollaries and Applications

 \subsection{Dyck paths and generalizations}

 In the particular case that $T=N^n E^n$ and $B=(EN)^n$, the statistics $t$ and $b$ become two familiar Dyck path statistics: the height of the last peak and the number of returns, respectively.
+A bijective proof of the fact that these statistics are equidistributed on Dyck paths was given by Deutsch~\cite{Deutsch1998}, who later also exhibited a recursively defined involution~\cite{Deutsch1999} proving the symmetry of their joint distribution.
+The equidistribution result is also a consequence of the more recent bijection $\zeta$ due to Haglund \cite[p.
+50]{MR2371044} and Andrews {\it et al.}~\cite{MR1926854}.

+Deutsch's involution has recently been rediscovered by Bousquet-M\'elou, Fusy and Pr\'eville-Ratelle~\cite{BousquetMelou}, who consider the bijection between binary trees and Dyck paths obtained by reading the tree in postorder and recording an $N$ for each leaf (except the first one) and an $E$ for each internal node.
+As they point out, the involution on binary trees produced by reflecting along a vertical axes translates via this bijection into an involution on Dyck paths that switches the statistics $t$ and $b$.
+It is not hard to show that this operation coincides with Deutsch's involution (up to a minor modification in order to deal with the height of the last peak rather than the first), and in fact it provides a non-recursive description of it.

-A bijective proof of the fact that these statistics are equidistributed on Dyck paths was given by Deutsch~\cite{Deutsch1998}, who later also gave an involution~\cite{Deutsch1999} proving the symmetry of their joint distribution.
-Our involution $\swapall$, when restricted to the case of Dyck paths, is quite different from Deutsch's involution, which is defined recursively.
-The symmetry of these Dyck paths statistics can also be proved using standard generating function techniques, based on the usual recursive decomposition of Dyck paths.
-However, neither these techniques nor Deutsch's involution seem to extend to the general setting of Theorem~\ref{thm:bottom-top}.
+The symmetry of the statistics `height of the last peak' and `number of returns' on Dyck paths can also be proved using standard generating function techniques, based on the usual recursive decomposition of Dyck paths.
+However, neither these techniques nor the above bijections seem to extend to the general setting of Theorem~\ref{thm:bottom-top}.
+Our involution $\swapall$, when restricted to the case of Dyck paths, is quite different from Deutsch's involution and Haglund's bijection.
 In addition to providing an extension to paths between arbitrary boundaries $T$ and $B$, our involution can also be used to prove the following.